cslant/telegram-git-notifier-docs/getting-started/configuration.md

 ---
-title: Configuration laravel telegram git notifier
+title: Configuration laravel telegram git notifier package
 description: All configuration for laravel telegram git notifier package to get started with it.
 ---